 Poverty affects children in different ways, it is caused by several factors, each child experiences and understands poverty in a unique manner.
 Therefore, poverty is multi-dimensional.
 Often, the effects of childhood poverty last well into their adult life.
-Furthermore, a child who lived in poverty during their younger years is more likely to experience poverty as an adult as well- due to lost opportunities and impacts of the multiple deprivations that they faced.
-As adults living in poverty, they stand a higher
+Furthermore, a child who lived in poverty during their younger years is more likely to experience poverty as an adult as well - due to lost opportunities and impacts of the multiple deprivations that they faced.
+As adults living in poverty, they stand a higher chance of starting a family in poverty and living with children in the same circumstance.
+Thus, the cycle of poverty is perpetuated from generation to generation.

 "...War and armed conflict are not the only forms of violence destroying the precious lives of our children.
 In fact, it can be argued that poverty is even more violent than war.
 It certainly claims a terrible number of lives, but the survivors suffer greatly, as well.
 There are an estimated 1 billion children living in poverty today.
-It is difficult even to imagine what such numbers mean.
-Simply put, that's one out of every two children" - Rev. Keishi Miyamoto.
+It is difficut even to imagine what such numbers mean.
+Simply put, that's one out of every two children."10

+-Rev. Keishi Miyamoto